-Official patent recognition - Over the past two years, Sapientus has been granted eight patents by the National Copyright Administration of China (NCAC) for the abovementioned model algorithms and technological infrastructure as well as insurance-oriented applications, for example, Risk Rating API Design, Insurance Risk Assessment platform and Insurance Fraud Detection System (one other applications is still pending approval).
+- Model enhancement through calibration against empirical data We have deepened our analytic capabilities in generating risk insights and behavioural understanding through sharpening our proprietary modelling tools with empirical insurance claims data, in conjunction with our partner's medical as well as non-medical underwriting guidelines.
+The elevated intelligence of our system could empower our partners with a greater latitude of risk and value segmentation abilities critical for successful portfolio management. - Strengthening of existing partnerships and broadening into new engagements -We continue to leverage our vast analytical assets and reinvent our capabilities to better serve existing partners as well as recruit new collaboration parties.
+As part of our new business and partner acquisition strategy, we have been actively developing and promoting new value propositions, such as offering proprietary analytic tools and insights that facilitate more effective sales profiling and creative product innovations, capturing a wider commercial audience. - Official patent recognition Over the past four years, Sapientus has been granted eight patents by the National Copyright Administration of China (NCAC) for the abovementioned model algorithms and technological infrastructure as well as insurance-oriented applications, for example, Risk Rating API Design, and Insurance Risk Assessment platform and Insurance Fraud Detection System.
 NCAC is the governing body for patent and copyright verification and approval in China.
 The Company's successful applications for these patents validate Sapientus' continuing innovation in data science and its application in the field of insurance, finance, and beyond, demonstrating the Company's active participation and contributions to the industry.